signehbo/Sequence-Diversity-Analyzer/README.md

 ## How to run the project

 1. **Download a protein sequence dataset in FASTA format.**
-   - You can obtain protein sequences from [UniProt KnowledgeBase](https://www.uniprot.org/uniprotkb?query=reviewed:true) by clicking the "Download" button.
+   - You can obtain protein sequences from [UniProt KnowledgeBase](https://www.uniprot.org/uniprotkb?query=reviewed:true) by clicking the "Download" button, after selecting multiple sequences.
-   - Ensure the file is in uncompressed FASTA format before proceeding.
+   - The tool accepts both compressed and uncompressed FASTA files.

 2. **Install the necessary dependencies.**
    - Open a terminal and navigate to the project folder.